manyashi/URL_Shortener/README.md

-URL Shortener API
+**URL SHORTENER API**

-Description
+1. **Description**

 A simple URL shortening service similar to Bit.ly, built using FastAPI and PostgreSQL.

-Features
+2. **Features**

-Shorten long URLs into short, easy-to-share links.
+- Shorten long URLs into short, easy-to-share links.

-Redirect users from short URLs to original long URLs.
+- Redirect users from short URLs to original long URLs.

-Track the number of times a short URL has been visited.
+- Track the number of times a short URL has been visited.

-FastAPI provides an interactive API documentation.
+- FastAPI provides an interactive API documentation.

-API Endpoints
+3. **API Endpoints**

 Shorten a URL